penrose/penrose/packages/docs-site/docs/ref/substance/usage.md

 where

 - `predicate_name` is the name of the predicate, as declared in the _domain_ schema; and
-- `argument_list` is a comma-separated list of objects (defined earlier in the _substance_ program) or other predicate applications.
+- `argument_list` is a comma-separated list of objects (defined earlier in the _substance_ program) and literal expressions.

 The types of the _substance_ objects in `argument_list` must match the types of the arguments as declared in the _domain_ schema, allowing for subtypes to match their supertypes.